-Homoeopathy has a long history of helping people manage the mental, emotional and physical effects of grief and can help us move through the difficult stages a little more easily.
-It can help calm the initial shock of bereavement, and provide support in the weeks and months afterwards.
+Homoeopathy has a long history of helping people manage the mental, emotional and physical effects of grief and may help us move through the difficult stages a little more easily.
+It may help calm the initial shock of bereavement, and provide support in the weeks and months afterwards.

 Of course grief is not only restricted to the effects of bereavement in our lives.
 All sorts of losses and disappointments can result in grief symptoms.